Information Center (800) 917-0043 or email@example.com

 Surface mining.
 A reclamation permit is required by DNR for each surface mine that:

-Any business that transports passengers for a fee must have a For Hire License, including:
+Any individual or business that transports passengers for a fee must have a For Hire permit, including:

 The permit is used to temporarily increase the licensed weight of a vehicle, but not more than legal capacity.
 Before purchasing temporary addition tonnage the vehicle must be licensed to at least 40,000 pounds for solo units and 80,000 pounds for combinations.
 A Temporary License Permit (Trip Permit) may be used to increase licensed weight to the required 40,000 or 80,000 pounds to qualify for the temporary Additional Tonnage Permit (additional tonnage may not be sold for periods greater than the period covered by the Trip Permits).
 Minimum permit duration 5 days.